apache/pekko-management/docs/src/main/paradox/cluster-http-management.md

 ## Hosting the routes in an existing Pekko HTTP server

-Starting `AkkaMangement` starts a Pekko HTTP server and hosts the Cluster HTTP Routes.
+Starting `PekkoMangement` starts a Pekko HTTP server and hosts the Cluster HTTP Routes.
 The routes can also be added to an existing Pekko HTTP server.
 To access all the routes:

 Scala